samvirolainen/Sjogrens_Syndrome_GWAS_Replication/README.md

 - Quality Control (QC) of GWAS summary statistics and replication of significant associations
 - Replicate informative plots: Quantile-Quantile (QQ) plot, Manhattan Plot
 - Identify genome-wide significant loci for pSS
-- Propose pre-clinical strageies to validate the identified targets.
+- Propose pre-clinical strageies to validate the identified targets

 ## Why is this Approach Useful for Drug Development?
 Population genetics approaches nominate specific genes and pathways that are important in the genetic risk for complex diseases such as pSS.
 For drug development, this information can be used to inform the development of pre-clinical platforms (_in vitro/in vivo/ex vivo_ models) to validate potential disease targets and dissect immune pathways.
 Since autoimmune diseases share common pathways, identifying risk loci for one autoimmune disease is often informative for others.
 For example, the _IRF5_ locus is also highly associated with risk for Systemic Lupus Erythematosus, so validation of this target could also guide  indication selection decisions.